Radios, how do they work?

 Other antenna lengths are not perfectly resonant, although they might be close enough.
 An antenna that’s way too short to resonate properly can be improved with an in-line inductor, which adds some current lag.
 You might have seen antennas with spring-like sections at the base; the practice called electrical lengthening.
 It doesn’t make a stubby antenna perform as well as a the real deal, but it helps keep the input impedance in check.

-Now that we’re have a general grasp of half-wave dipoles, let’s go back to the antenna’s field propagation animation:
+Now that we’re have a general grasp of half-wave dipoles, let’s have a look at the animation of actual electric field around a half-wave antenna:

-Note the two dead zones along the axis of the antenna; this is due to destructive interference of the electric fields.
-See if you can figure out why; remember that it takes the signal precisely one half of a cycle to travel along the length of this dipole.
+Note the two dead zones along the axis of the antenna; this is due to destructive interference of the electric fields in this axis.

 Next, let’s consider what would happen if we placed an identical receiving antenna some distance away from the transmitter.
 Have a look at receiver A on the right:

-It’s easy to see that the red dipole is “swimming” through a coherent pattern alternating electric fields; it experiences back-and-forth currents between its poles at the transmitter’s working frequency.
+It’s easy to see that the red dipole is “swimming” through a coherent pattern alternating electric fields: the blue region is pulling electrons toward the upper plate, and yellow pushing them down.
+The antenna experiences back-and-forth currents between its poles at the transmitter’s working frequency.
 Further, if the antenna’s length is chosen right, there should be constructive interference of the induced currents too, eventually resulting in much higher signal amplitudes.

 The illustration also offers an intuitive explanation of something I didn’t mention before: that dipoles longer than ½ wavelength are more directional.
 If you look at receiver B on the left, it’s clear that even a minor tilt of a long dipole results in the ends being exposed to opposing electric fields, yielding little or no net current flow.